Responsibilities in respect of children

 This is intended to assist care leavers to move from being looked after to living independently.
 The advice and support that they receive depends upon their age and care leaving status.

-In order to receive support from a local authority as a care leaver, the young person must have been looked after by a local authority for the prescribed period of time within the prescribed age range (Regulation 47 of the Care Planning, Placement and Case Review (Wales) Regulations 2015 currently sets the criteria at a requirement to be looked after by a local authority for a period of 13 weeks between the ages of 14 and 16 years).
+In order to receive support from a local authority as a care leaver, the young person must have been looked after by a local authority for the prescribed period of time within the prescribed age range (Regulation 47 of the Care Planning, Placement and Case Review (Wales) Regulations 2015 currently sets the criteria at a requirement to be looked after by a local authority for;

 Section 104 of the 2014 Act sets out the different categories of young people who are or who were being looked after by a local authority for the purposes of the Act.
 Each category is entitled to differing types or levels of support.
 Section 104(2) contains a description of the six different categories.